collectiveaccess/ProvidenceDocs/_source/intro/whatIs.rst

 Pawtucket
 ^^^^^^^^^

 Pawtucket is an optional "front-end" publication and discovery platform for collections.
+A public web-access tool for digital publication and discovery, Pawtucket's selected features are designed to handle various aspects relating to data modeling, workflow management, web publishing, granular control and digital preservation for a variety of collections.